Table of Contents

 Do I have to wait six months to apply for another credit card?

 Waiting six months between credit card applications is not a defined requirement.
 If you have poor credit, you may need to wait longer than six months between applications to maximize your chances of getting approved for a new credit card.
-If you have excellent credit, you can probably apply for a new card more often, like every three months.
+If you have excellent credit, you could probably apply for a new card more often.

 How often can I apply for a credit card without hurting my credit?

-Each credit card application results in a hard inquiry, which hurts your credit score temporarily.
+Each credit card application results in a hard inquiry, which lowers your credit score by several points temporarily.
 Keep that fact in mind as you consider applying.

 Photo credit: iStock/Eva-Katalin